Prince Alexander of Hohenlohe-Waldenburg-Schillingsfürst: Early life and education

 Alexander of Hohenlohe-Waldenburg-Schillingsfürst was born at Kupferzell, near Waldenburg.
-He was a son of Charles Albert II, Prince of Hohenlohe-Waldenburg-Schillingsfürst (1742-1796) and his second wife, Hungarian Baroness Judith Reviczky of Revišné (from 1753 to 1836), the daughter of a Hungarian nobleman.
+He was a son of Charles Albert II, Prince of Hohenlohe-Waldenburg-Schillingsfürst (1742-1796) and his second wife, Hungarian Baroness Judith Reviczky de Revišné (from 1753 to 1836), the daughter of a Hungarian nobleman.
 They entrusted his early education to the church and ex-Jesuit Rid.
 In 1804, he entered the Theresianum at Vienna, in 1808 the academy at Bern, in 1810 the archiepiscopal seminary at Vienna, and afterwards he studied at Tyrnau and Ellwangen.

 Career

 He was ordained priest in 1815, and in the following year he went to Rome.
-1817.
-On his return he made a pilgrimage to Loreto, and again arrived at Munich on 23 March, 1817.
+On his return he made a pilgrimage to Loreto, and again arrived at Munich on 23 March 1817.
 In June of the same year he was made ecclesiastical councillor, and in 1821, canon of Bamberg.

 About this time began the numerous miraculous cures which are alleged to have been effected through the prayers of Hohenlohe.
 On 1 February 1821, he was suddenly cured at Hassfurt of a severe pain in the throat in consequence of the prayers of a devout peasant named Martin Michel.
 His belief in the efficacy of prayer was greatly strengthened by this cure, and on 21 June 1821, he succeeded in curing the Princess Mathilda von Schwarzenberg, who had been a paralytic for eight years, by his prayers which he joined with those of Martin Michel.

 Having asked the pope whether he was permitted to attempt similar cures in the future, he was told not to attempt any more public cures, but he continued them in private.
 He would specify a time during which he would pray for those that applied to him, and in this manner he effected numerous cures not only on the Continent, but also in England, Ireland, and the United States.
 He acquired such fame as a performer of miraculous cures that a cult began to develop around him.
 Crowds from several countries flocked to partake of the beneficial influence of his supposed supernatural gifts.